 Can we use your personal data to send you information about our holidays or other services in the future?

 Where you have previously requested or agreed to receive information about our travel services from us by post, we may continue to send you such information in the same way until you ask us not to (which you can do by e-mail).
-Everything we send you will tell you what you should do if you no longer wish to hear from us.
-We will send you this information as this is necessary for the purposes of our legitimate interests in communicating with you unless it is or becomes clear that our interests are overridden by your interests or fundamental rights and freedoms in which case we will cease communicating with you.
+Everything we send you will tell you what to do if you no longer wish to hear from us.
+We will send you this information as it is necessary for our legitimate interests in communicating with you unless it is or becomes clear that our interests are overridden by your interests or fundamental rights and freedoms, in which case we will cease communicating with you.

-Can you withdraw your consent to our processing your personal data?
+Can you withdraw your consent to our processing of your personal data?

 How can you find out what information we are holding about you?

 You are entitled to ask us (by letter or e-mail) what personal data of yours is being held or processed, for what purpose and to whom it may be or has been disclosed.
 No fee will be charged for responding to this request unless it is obviously unfounded or excessive or we have previously provided the same information.
-We promise to respond to your request without delay and in any event within 1 month unless the request is complex or you have made numerous requests in which case we may be able to extend our response time by a further 2 months.
+We promise to respond to your request without delay and, in any event, within one month unless the request is complex or you have made numerous requests, in which case we may be able to extend our response time by a further two months.

 What should you do if the personal data we are holding is inaccurate, out of date or incomplete?

 If you believe this is the case, please tell us by e-mail as soon as possible.
-We will rectify the problem within 1 month or within 3 months if the rectification request is complex.
+If the rectification request is complex, we will rectify the problem within one month or within three months.

 How long can we retain and process your personal data?

-We will not process your personal data in a form which enables you to be personally identified for any longer than is necessary in order to fulfil the purpose for which it was originally collected or for any other legitimate business purpose.
+We will not process your personal data in a form that enables you to be personally identified for any longer than is necessary to fulfil the purpose for which it was originally collected or for any other legitimate business purpose.

 Can you ask us to delete your personal data?

-What should I do if I have a complaint about the processing of my personal data?
+What should I do if I have a complaint about processing my personal data?

-If you have any complaint about the way in which your personal data has been dealt with, please let us know by e-mail to firstname.lastname@example.org.
+If you have any complaints about the way in which your personal data has been dealt with, please let us know by e-mail to [email protected].
 We will investigate and respond to you as soon as we reasonably can.
-If you remain dissatisfied, you may complain to the Information Commissioner’s Office.
+You may complain to the Information Commissioner’s Office if you remain dissatisfied.
 For further details, see www.ico.org.uk.